kew24/proj-Westra-data202/Report.md

 *Nature Genetics* is one of the most well-known and well-respected journals in the field of genetics.
 The work that these articles are based on reflect years of rigorous research, and presents some of the latest and greatest ideas in the field.
 Due to this, many experts regard getting published in the journal as a great achievement and frequently read these published articles.

-Over the past 6 months, I've worked as a research intern at Grand Rapids' Van Andel Institute, in a [lab](https://braslab.vai.org) that studies the genetics of neurodegenerative diseases, like Parkinson's Disease, Alzhiemer's Disease, and dementia with Lewy bodies.
+Over the past 6 months, I've worked as a research intern at Grand Rapids' Van Andel Institute, in a [lab](https://braslab.vai.org) that studies the genetics of neurodegenerative diseases, like Parkinson's Disease, Alzheimer's Disease, and dementia with Lewy bodies.
 Throughout this internship, I have been able to learn about the intersection of genetics, disease, and data science, using R and other genomics tools to analyze genetic mutation data and make discoveries that have an impact on people's lives.

-Because of this introduction I've had to the field of genetics annd bioinformatics, I have been curious what *other* labs and groups do with similar data.
-This lead me to browse through the [cBioPortal for Cancer Genomics](https://www.cbioportal.org), which I had heard about from a series of online [Dataviz + Cancer Microlabs](https://apply.hub.ki/cancerplusviz/) that occured earlier this year.
+Because of this introduction I've had to the field of genetics and bioinformatics, I have been curious what *other* labs and groups do with similar data.
+This lead me to browse through the [cBioPortal for Cancer Genomics](https://www.cbioportal.org), which I had heard about from a series of online [Dataviz + Cancer Microlabs](https://apply.hub.ki/cancerplusviz/) that occurred earlier this year.
 The dataset I had found was used in a recent *Nature Genetics* article, "[Cancer therapy shapes the fitness landscape of clonal hematopoiesis](https://www.nature.com/articles/s41588-020-00710-0)" so I decided this would be perfect for my final project.

 Question
 --------

 #### Background

 The story behind this article follows first author Kelly Bolton, a physician scientist (MD-PhD) and first year fellow in medical oncology at Memorial Sloan Kettering, the world’s oldest and largest private cancer center.
 Bolton was new to studying clonal hematopoiesis (CH), but jumped on the opportunity to research it, especially to understand if specific therapy types resulted in a higher frequency of CH.
-With her knowledge of epidemiology, she realized that she could use data from both electronic health records and sequential samples from patients, to understand how therapy could be promoting pre-existing CH or inducing new mutations.
+With her knowledge of epidemiology, she realized that she could use data from both electronic health records and sequential samples from patients, to understand how therapy could be promoting preexisting CH or inducing new mutations.

 CH essentially happens when a hematopoietic stem cell, which can develop into different types of blood cells, starts making cells with the same genetic mutation in individuals without a blood disease.
 As such, clonal hematopoiesis [includes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7065480/) the entire spectrum of premalignant conditions related to somatic mutations in genes associated with myeloid disorders.
 CH remains benign in most people, but sometimes progresses to malignancy.

-Previously, studies have shown that certain types of chemotherapy lead to a higher risk of developing myeloid neoplasms (a class of clonal hematopoietic stem cell disorders), and also that the presence of clonal hematopoiesis increases the risk of developing these therapy-related myleoid neoplasm diseases (tMNs).
+Previously, studies have shown that certain types of chemotherapy lead to a higher risk of developing myeloid neoplasms (a class of clonal hematopoietic stem cell disorders), and also that the presence of clonal hematopoiesis increases the risk of developing these therapy-related myeloid neoplasm diseases (tMNs).
 Thus, the relationship between specific therapies and CH is important to investigate.
 Understanding this relationship can aid in the understanding of the mechanisms by which therapy-related myeloid diseases occur, and from there, can help develop interventions.

 #### Project